 After reading the Course Syllabus and Candidate Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the candidate will provide a thread in response to the provided prompt for each discussion.
-Each thread must be at least 400 words, demonstrate course-related knowledge, and be supported by at least 2 scholarly sources.
-Citations and a reference list are required in current APA format.
-In addition to the thread, the candidate is required to reply to at least 2 classmates' threads.
+Therefore, the candidate is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be at least 400 words, demonstrate course-related knowledge and be supported by at least two scholarly sources.
+Citations and a reference list is required in APA format.
+In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.
+(CLO: A, B)

 The candidate will write three comparative critiques of 5 articles each.
 The first critique will address articles in the general category of human performance technology.
 The second critique will address articles that specifically deal with the application of human performance technology in a learning environment.
 The final critique will address articles dealing with the application of human performance technology with educational technology.
-Each of these journal critiques must be at least 4-6 pages in addition to the title and reference pages.
-The critique must be submitted as a Word document in current APA format, however, an abstract is not required.
+Each of these three comparative critiques must be at least 4-6 pages in addition to the title and reference pages.
+The critique must be submitted as a Word document in APA format, however, an abstract is not required.
+(CLO: B, C)

 The candidate will prepare a presentation based on the research paper and providing the practical application of the influence of human performance technology on the use of educational technology.
-The presentation will be submitted as a 30 to 40 minute video.
-The video should be recorded as narration accompanying the use of a presentation software such as PowerPoint, Prezi, Keynote, etc. The presentation must be supported by the literature, however, citations can be in the form of simply mentioning the source in the narration.
-A reference list must provided at the end of the presentation.
-The video recording of the presentation must be submitted by embedding it in Canvas.
+The presentation will be submitted as a 15 to 20 minute video.
+The video can be recorded using any screencasting software.
+The video should be recorded as narration accompanying the use of a presentation software such as PowerPoint, Prezi, Keynote, etc. (CLO: E)